The Lie of Arrival

 If you just heal this last thing.

-But here’s the truth no one really wants to say out loud, because it doesn’t sell: There is no enlightenment state waiting.
-There is no final gold-star arrival.
+But here’s the truth no one really wants to say out loud (because it doesn’t sell): There is no final enlightenment state waiting.
+No gold-star arrival.

 There is only living with greater capacity and less internal war.

 It means fewer parts of you fighting reality as it is.
 Fewer expectations and inner arguments about how things should be.
-Less resistance when fear shows up.
+Less resistance when fear rises.
 Less shame when old patterns resurface.
-Less panic when life doesn’t cooperate with your timeline.
+Less panic when life doesn’t cooperate with your plans.

-You still feel anger, sadness, confusion, desire, disappointment—all of it—but there is more space around it all.
+It means you still feel grief, fear, anger, sadness, confusion, desire, loss, disappointment—all of it—but there is more space around them.
 More steadiness.

-This is the part most people don’t know: more capacity isn’t about feeling good all the time.
+This is the part most people don’t get (and neither did I for a long time): more capacity isn’t about feeling good all the time.
 It’s about being able to stay present when things don’t feel good.
-Fewer civil wars inside your nervous system.
+Fewer wars inside your nervous system; less need to control everything.

-Not “How do I transcend my humanity?” —> But “How do I become more intimate with it?”
+Not “How do I transcend my humanity?” —> But “How do I become more accepting of it?”

-Not “How do I get rid of my fear?” —> But “Can I stay present when fear visits?”
+Not “How do I get rid of my fear?” —> But “How do I stay present when fear shows up?”

 This moment, right here.

-This nervous system learning, over time, that it can handle more than it once could.
+This particular body and nervous system learning, over time, that it can handle more than it once could.

 Next